 1. High Automation Rate for your Industry

 It's important to check if customer service chatbot automation is a good fit for your customer service team.
-A chatbot can easily deliver a first response time of 1-2 seconds and a similar resolution time.
-Customers get the answers to the questions they ask quickly, and without room for error.
+A chatbot can easily deliver a few seconds first response time and similar resolution time.
+Customers quickly get the answers to the questions they ask, and with no room for error.

 2. Easy-to-Use Admin Interface

 Maintenance should not require an IT team or any specialised hires.
 For customer service, it's good practise to get agents involved.

-Jenny chatbots come out on top when compared to their competitors in a public tender process by Keva, a Finnish pensions insurer.
+GetJenny chatbots came out on top when compared to their competitors in a public tender process by Keva, a Finnish pensions insurer.
 They rated the Jenny solution 10x easier-to-use than the competition.

 3. Training and Support